Fail2ban scans log files (e.g.

 - Send email notifications when a jail is started or stopped.

 IPs are banned when they are found several times in log, during a specific find time.
 They are stored in a database to be banned again each time your restart the server or the service.
-To unban an IP you can use the Ban status tab.
+To unban an IP you can use the Unban IP tab in the status category of the server-manager.

 Fail2ban-client is part of the fail2ban rpm, it gives the state of fail2ban and all available jails: